jingchime/UsefulQueries/README.md

 3001 Instant_Transfer_Main_Tables.sql: key tables for updating and analyzing instant transfer\
 3002 Update_Weekly_IT_Meeting.sql: used to update weekly monitoring the blocked banks\
 3003 Update_Chargeback_by_Bank.sql: used to monitor the chargeback by bank to give alerts\
-3004 Instant_Transfer_Chargeback_Weekly.sql: used to update overall instant transfer chargebacks (both cash and cohort) by week
+3004 Instant_Transfer_Chargeback_Weekly.sql: used to update overall instant transfer chargebacks (both cash and cohort) by week\
+3005 Update_Overall_Chargeback_User_Adjustment.sql: refresh the monitoring logic using user_adjustment table instead of GPT table as GPT missed those who suspended.

 ## Ad-hoc queries
 4001 Phone_number_change_cumulative_tracker.sql: cumulatively track phone number change in the last 32 days\